Hatboro-Horsham School District

 The Hatboro-Horsham School District is located in Montgomery County in the U.S. state of Pennsylvania.
 It is a suburban Philadelphia school district of approximately 4800 students.
-The district operates four elementary schools (K-5), one Middle School (6-8) and one high school (9-12) in Horsham Township and the borough of Hatboro.
-In total, the district operates 6 schools, with a new middle school being built to replace the existing one which is planned to open for the 2025-26 school year.
-The project will cost $125 million.
+The district operates four elementary schools (K-5), one Middle School (6–8) and one high school (9–12) in Horsham Township and the borough of Hatboro.
+In total, the district operates 6 schools.

 The superintendent is Dr. Scott Eveslage.
 The assistant superintendent is Dr. Ted Domers.